dipien/releases-hub-gradle-plugin/README.md

 ###### GitHub Write Token

 The GitHub write token needed to access the GitHub API to create the pull request.
-We strongly recommend to use the gitHubWriteToken gradle or system property instead of the gitHubWriteToken extension, to avoid exposing it on the git repository.
+We strongly recommend to not use the `releasesHub` extension for this property, to avoid exposing it on the git repository.
 Required String (only if `pullRequestEnabled` is `true`).

     gitHubWriteToken = "123"